 9-3 Preliminary Drawings

-At minimum, preliminary plans shall be submitted on 20 lb. bright white paper.
-Refer to the General Standards section for dimensions of acceptable media sizes.
-The City will determine the number of copies for City review (typically five copies).
+Preliminary drawings shall be submitted digitally in PDF format and, at the request of the City, on 20-lb. bright white paper.
+The City will determine the number of copies for City review (typically five copies), if needed.